 Building a Dynamic HTML Renderer with Nunjucks and JSON Templates

-I’ve been working on a dynamic HTML renderer (gocvy-frontend-renderer) and I thought it might be interesting to explain how it works.
+I’ve been working on a dynamic HTML renderer (govcy-frontend-renderer) and I thought it might be interesting to explain how it works.

 Project Overview